laiky2506/segmented-nuclei-images/README.md

 * pix2pix from tensorflow_examples.models.pix2pix (credit to : https://github.com/tensorflow/examples)

 ### STEP 1: Load and store of data
+The images loaded and stored as variable using opencv imread method.
+There're 4 sets of dataset provided: inputs and masking for test and train.
+The train dataset will be used to train the model and 20% of it will be splited abd used for validation, whereas the test dataset will be used for wild test.

 ### STEP 2: Preparation of data before training
+The images are converted into numpy array and expend dimension and normalize

 ### STEP 3: Model Design
+In this project, MobileNetV2 model is transferred to train this model.
+The model is then trained for 20 epochs.

 #### The Model flow diagram:
 ![Model!](/reference/model.png "Model")